 (b) Describe the system used for controlling and monitoring transhipments in port.
-This should include details of:
+This should include details of: i.

-i.
 Rules for and names of designated foreign ports of transhipment for SBT and for prohibition of transhipment at other foreign ports:-

-During the reporting period, all SBT product from the SBTF, ETBF and WTBF were landed in Australian ports.
+Currently, all SBT product from the SBTF, ETBF and WTBF is landed in Australian ports.
+This is not expected to change in the foreseeable future.
 Further, Regulation 9I of the FM Regulations requires that all fish must be landed to an AFMA authorised SBT fish receiver.
-Should an operator of an Australian-flagged fishing vessel seek to land Australian SBT product at a foreign port, Australia will notify the CCSBT Executive Secretary of the nominated port.
+Should an operator of an Australian-flagged boat seek to land Australian SBT product at a foreign port, Australia will notify the CCSBT Executive Secretary of the nominated port.

-Australia will notify the Executive Secretary if there are reasonable grounds for suspecting that Australian-flagged boats not on the CCSBT Authorised Vessel List are engaged in commercial fishing for and/or transhipment of SBT.
+Australia will notify the Executive Secretary if there are reasonable grounds for suspecting that Australianflagged boats not on the CCSBT Authorised Vessel List are engaged in commercial fishing for and/or transhipment of SBT.

 ii.
-Port State inspections required for transhipments of SBT (include % coverage):-Not Applicable as no SBT were transhipped.
+Port State inspections required for transhipments of SBT (include % coverage):- iii.

-iii.
 Information sharing with designated port states:-

 In the event that a foreign fishing vessel seeks access to an Australian port to unload or tranship SBT, Australia must issue a port permit.
-In addition, landing of fish and fish products by foreign vessels is prohibited unless written approval is given by the Minister for Agriculture, through the Department of Agriculture.
-Information on any inspection or other action that is undertaken will be shared with relevant States in accordance with Australian Government legislation.

-iv.
-Monitoring systems for recording the quantity of SBT transhipped:-Not Applicable v.
+In addition landing of fish and fish products by foreign vessels is prohibited unless written approval is given by the Australian Government Minister for Agriculture, Fisheries and Forestry, through the Department of Agriculture, Fisheries and Forestry.
+Information on any inspection or other action that is undertaken will be shared with the flag State in accordance with Australian Government legislation, recognising the FAO Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing. iv.
+Monitoring systems for recording the quantity of SBT transhipped:- v.
 Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):- vi.
-Reference to applicable legislation and penalties:-Section 95(5) of the FM Act lists the maximum penalty to be applied in the event of an offence.
+Reference to applicable legislation and penalties:- vii.
+Other relevant information:-

+Section 95(5) of the FM Act lists the maximum penalty to be applied in the event of an offence.